 What is wholesale energy pricing?

-Wholesale energy pricing is the rate suppliers pay for electricity before network charges, policy levies, and VAT are added.
-It sets the baseline for customer tariffs.
+Wholesale energy pricing is the rate suppliers pay for electricity before network charges, policy costs, and VAT are added.
+It sets the baseline for all customer tariffs.

 How does hedging affect electricity prices?

-Hedging fixes energy costs in advance by using futures contracts.
-This reduces exposure to sudden price spikes and helps keep supply stable for households and businesses.
+Hedging lets suppliers lock in energy costs in advance using futures contracts.
+It reduces exposure to sudden price spikes and keeps supply more stable for households and businesses.

 What is the UK day-ahead market?

-The UK day-ahead market is a daily auction where electricity is bought in half-hourly slots for delivery the next day.
-Prices can swing every 30 minutes depending on supply and demand.
+The UK day-ahead market is a daily auction where electricity is bought and sold in half-hour slots for delivery the next day.
+Prices move with supply and demand, often changing every 30 minutes.

 What is marginal pricing?

-Marginal pricing means the most expensive generator needed to meet demand sets the wholesale price for all suppliers.
+Marginal pricing means the most expensive generator needed to meet demand sets the wholesale price for everyone.
 In the UK, gas plants often play this role.

 What are spark spreads?

 Spark spreads measure the profitability of gas-fired power stations.
-Analysts use them to understand how wholesale electricity prices compare to fuel costs.
+Analysts use them to compare wholesale electricity prices with fuel costs.

 What is the Octopus Agile tariff?

 Octopus Agile is a time-of-use tariff where prices change every half hour based on wholesale day-ahead costs.
-It passes market movements directly through to bills.
+It passes market movements directly through to your bill.

 How is Agile calculated?

-Agile takes the wholesale price, applies a multiplier (×2.2), adds a peak surcharge between 4–7pm, then includes 5% VAT.
-Prices are usually published in UTC, so check local time in summer.
+Agile takes the wholesale auction price, applies a multiplier (around ×2.2), adds a peak-time surcharge between 4pm and 7pm, and includes 5% VAT.
+Prices are published in UTC, so during summer they may appear one hour out from local time.

 Can I track Agile prices in real time?